Are you new to online recruiting? Or are you an infrequent recruiter?

 Simply Google it.
 You will quickly get a feel for who is recruiting, and where those adverts are appearing.
 You may come across LinkedIn profiles of target people too.

 Have a Facebook page?
 Get a company Facebook page.
 It’s free and has a number of benefits.
 Its relevance at this point is that Facebook would like to see your advertising space.
 But before you part with any cash, Facebook will allow you to build the profile of the person you are hiring, and it will then tell you how many of those likely exist on Facebook within a certain radius of where the vacancy exists.
 You don’t have to go on and purchase advertising, you can simply walk away with the knowledge.

 Ideally, you should be able to establish:

-General availability of thee people within the vacancy locality, or if not the locality where these people do exist
+General availability of these people within the vacancy locality, or if not the locality, where these people do exist

-Competitors who employ them or wish to employ them
+Competitors who they're employed by or wish to employ them

 Then ask yourself: ‘What might make them leave their job for this one?’

 Chances are from what you’ve already found out, you might know some things already.
 Looking up competitor employers on Glassdoor will enable you to read what employees or ex-employees think about working there.